zincio/apidocs/source/includes/_errors.md

 shipping_address_refused | The shipping address you provided was refused by the retailer. shipping_address_unavailable | The item(s) cannot be shipped to the selected shipping address. shipping_method_unavailable | The selected shipping_method is not available for the selected shipping_address. unauthorized_access | You are not authorized to make this API call.
 Please contact support@zinc.io.
+(Usually, attempting to use Addax before it has been enabled)